cybergreen-net/www.cybergreen.net/mitigation/campaign-steps.md

 ## National CSIRT preparation

-1. National CERT or any equivalent organization to reach out to the constituent ISPs and engage them to participate in a focused mitigation campaign.
+1. National CERT or equivalent organization reaches out to constituent ISPs to engage them to participate in a focused mitigation campaign.

-•	Brief and get agreement on:
+•	Brief ISPs and agree on:
-..1 Target risk conditions
+. .1.
+Target risk conditions
-..2 Mitigation methods
+. .2.
+Mitigation methods
-..3 Campaign time period
+. .3.
+Campaign time period

 <i>Example 1: Mitigating Open SSDP risk</i>
 - Reconfigure the misconfigured devices.
 - Block udp/1900 altogether at the edge of their network.
 Block legacy protocols like chargen and echo that don’t have any real use other than DDOS anymore.

 <i>Example 2: Mitigating Open NTP risk</i>
 - Reconfigure the misconfigured devices.
 -	Block NTP monlist requests (block larger port on 123/udp).
 It allows normal NTP traffic to proceed while blocking monlist replies.

 2. Once ISPs are on board, establish data receiving points at ISPs.